Israel expands ground assault into Gaza as fears rise over airstrikes near crowded hospitals

 On Sunday, the largest convoy of humanitarian aid yet — 33 trucks — entered the territory from Egypt.
 Relief workers say the amount is still far less than what is needed for the population of 2.3 million people.

 The siege has pushed Gaza's infrastructure nearly to collapse.
 With no central power for weeks and little fuel, hospitals are struggling to keep emergency generators running to operate incubators and other life-saving equipment.
-The U.N. agency for Palestinian refugees, known as UNRWA, has been trying to keep water pumps and bakeries running.
-Last week, U.N. officials said hunger was growing.
+UNRWA has been trying to keep water pumps and bakeries running.

-On Saturday, crowds of people broke into four U.N. facilities and took food supplies in what the U.N called a sign that civil order was starting to break down amid increasing desperation.
+On Saturday, crowds of people broke into four U.N. facilities and took food supplies in what the U.N said was a sign that civil order was starting to break down amid increasing desperation.

-Israel also opened two water lines in southern Gaza within the past week, according to the Israeli military body responsible for Palestinian civilian affairs.
-The Associated Press could not independently verify that either line was functioning.
-Communications were restored to most of Gaza on Sunday more than a day without phone and internet services.

-Meanwhile, domestic pressure has increased on Israel's government to secure the release of 239 hostages seized by Hamas fighters during the Oct.
-7 attack.
-Desperate family members of the Israeli captives met with Netanyahu on Saturday and expressed support for an exchange.

 The fighting has raised concerns that the violence could spread across the region.
 Israel and the Lebanese militant group Hezbollah have engaged in daily skirmishes along Israel’s northern border.

-In the West Bank, Israel said its warplanes carried out airstrikes Monday against militants clashing with its forces in the Jenin refugee camp, the scene of repeated Israeli raids.
+In the occupied West Bank, Israel said its warplanes carried out airstrikes Monday against militants clashing with its forces in the Jenin refugee camp, the scene of repeated Israeli raids.
 Hamas said four of its fighters were killed there.
-As of Sunday, Israeli forces and settlers have killed 115 Palestinians, including 33 children, in the West Bank, half of them during search-and-arrest operations, the U.N. said.
+As of Sunday, Israeli forces and settlers have killed 123 Palestinians, including 33 minors, in the West Bank, half of them during search-and-arrest operations, the U.N. said.

 The Israeli military said early Monday that its aircraft hit military infrastructure in Syria after rockets from there fell in open Israeli territory.
 Syrian opposition groups said strikes destroyed three trucks entering eastern Syria from Iraq, and soon after Iranian-backed militias fired rockets at U.S. positions in Syria.